American Mystic: Uniquely American Spirituality

 The story of Chuck particularly impressed me.
 I am vaguely aware that there are First Nations people who are trying to reclaim their own lost traditions, some whose traditions are as lost and murky as native European traditions.
 To actually hear someone speak of going back to those traditions and claim them as their birthright generations after they were outlawed and uncommon in communities long converted to Abrahamic faiths is truly inspirational.
 His connection to his family and community gives me hope.
 I felt honored that he shared his story with us through this film.

-Star Foster is manager of the Pagan portal at Patheos, and a hopeless movie junkie.
-She believes that good movies are the mythic narratives of our times.
+A hopeless movie junkie, Star Foster believes that good movies are the mythic narratives of our times.